 In Planted, she shares mouth-watering recipes for seasonal, animal-free eating.
-You can also gift the kindle version for less packaging and trees used in production.
+You can also gift the Kindle version for less packaging and fewer trees used in production.

-For a more functional everyday zero waste kitchen product, choose stainless steel food storage containers to replace their plastic alternatives.
-These reusable containers will last pretty much forever if you look after them saving money in the long term.
-Stock up on zero waste cooking essentials from local zero waste stores or your local farmer’s market, and you’ll be well on the way.
+For a more functional everyday zero-waste kitchen product, choose stainless steel reusable food storage containers to replace their plastic alternatives.
+These reusable containers will last pretty much forever if you look after them, saving money in the long term.
+Stock up on zero-waste cooking essentials from local zero-waste stores or your local farmer’s market, and you’ll be well on the way.

 Stainless Steel Storage Containers on Amazon:

 Food waste is a massive global issue.
 Research shows we waste a staggering 4.5 million tonnes of food in the UK every year.
-WRAP, who conducted the study, put a monetary value on the problem of around £12.5 billion.
+WRAP, who conducted the study, put a monetary value of around £12.5 billion on the problem.
 And that’s just the UK.

-So we should encourage our environmentally concerned and zero waste ambitious loved ones to prevent wasted food in the first place.
+So we should encourage our environmentally concerned and zero-waste-ambitious loved ones to prevent wasted food in the first place.
 To help, we’ve compiled 9 tips to waste less food.
-Or take a look at our 30 days zero food waste challenge.
+Or take a look at our 30-day zero food waste challenge.

 All the same, there’ll always be some unavoidable wasted food in the kitchen.
 No one fancies eating used coffee grounds or eggshells.
 And there’s only so much marmalade you can make with orange peels.
 Composting makes good use of those vegetable scraps.

-Our versatile pick for inside comes from Utopia.
-It's smart enough for placing on a benchtop without causing an eyesore or in a cupboard or larder.
-The best thing about this stainless steel compost is that it comes with a washable charcoal filter to prevent odors.
+Our versatile pick for urban composting comes from Utopia.
+It's smart enough to be placed on a benchtop without causing an eyesore or in a cupboard or larder.
+The best thing about this stainless steel compost is that it has a washable charcoal filter to prevent odors.

 Home Composts on Amazon:

-Soap nuts are nature's amazing clothes washing miracles.
+Soap nuts are nature's amazing clothes-washing miracles.
 You won’t be alone if you have an under-sink cupboard stacked full of detergent bottles.
-Soap nuts can help in the pursuit of going zero waste and cut out the trash from clothes washing liquid bottles.
+Soap nuts can help in the pursuit of going zero waste cutting out the trash from clothes, and washing liquid bottles.

 They harvest soap nuts as berries.
 They’re a sustainable, natural, and 100% organic alternative to chemical-based washing detergent that almost always comes in plastic bottles.
 They’re also 100% biodegradable, and you can compost them once you’ve finished with them.